bahrus/be-bound/README.md

 ## Options

 Each binding can have a third element of the array that allows for fine-tuning the binding.
-[TODO]

 <table>
 <thead>